xlfe/journaldriver/README.md

      should be written.
    * `GOOGLE_APPLICATION_CREDENTIALS`: Filesystem path to the
      JSON-file containing the service account's private key.
-   * `LOG_STREAM`: Name of the target log stream in Stackdriver Logging.
-     This will be automatically created if it does not yet exist.
    * `LOG_NAME`: Name of the target log to write to.
 This defaults to `journaldriver` if unset, but it is recommended to - for example - set it to the machine hostname.